Upload/upclient/README.md

-### Up, the Upload command-line client
+### Up, the Up1 command-line client

     Usage: up [options] [files]

-    Upload files and text to an Upload based pastebin.
+    Upload files and text to an Up1 based pastebin.
 If no argument is specified, stdin is assumed.

     Options:
       -b, --binary        force application/octet-stream